The Brauer group of the moduli stack of elliptic curves: Brauer groups, cyclic algebras, and ramification

 We will abuse notation and write $(\chi,u)_n$ or even just $(\chi,u)$ for $\Ascr_{\chi,u}$.
 This is called a \df{cyclic algebra}.
 If there is a primitive $n$th root of unity $\omega \in \mu_n(\Xscr)$ and the cyclic Galois cover $\Yscr\to\Xscr$ is obtained by adjoining an $n$th root of an element $a\in \Gm(\Xscr)$, we write $(a,u) = (a,u)_{\omega}$ for the corresponding cyclic algebra, where we need the choice of $\omega$ to fix an isomorphism $\H^1(\Xscr,C_n)\iso\H^1(\Xscr,\mu_n)$.
 For $n=2$, we obtain the classical notion of a quaternion algebra.

 For us, the key point about the cyclic algebra is that it allows us to compute the ramification of a Brauer class explicitly.
-Before explaining this, we note that in many cases the Brauer group of a regular noetherian scheme $X$ is insensitive to throwing away high codimension subschemes.
+Before explaining this, we mention that by the Gabber--\v{C}esnavi\v{c}ius purity theorem the Brauer group of a regular noetherian scheme $X$ is insensitive to throwing away high codimension subschemes.

-\begin{proposition}[Purity~\cite{gabber}*{Theorem I.2'}] Let $X$ be a regular noetherian scheme of Krull dimension at most $3$.
+\begin{proposition}[Purity~\cite{gabber}*{Chapter I},~\cite{cesna}] Let $X$ be a regular noetherian scheme.
 If $U\subseteq X$ is a dense open subscheme with complement of codimension at least $2$, then the restriction map $\Br'(X)\rightarrow\Br'(U)$ is an isomorphism. \end{proposition}

-We will say that $X$ satisfies \df{purity for the Brauer group} if the conclusion of the proposition is valid for every dense $U\subseteq X$ with complement of codimension at least $2$.

-Let $X$ be a regular noetherian scheme satisfying purity for the Brauer group, and let $\eta$ be the scheme of generic points in $X$.
-Gabber's result reduces the problem of computing $\Br(X)$ from $\Br(\eta)$ to the problem of extending Brauer classes $\alpha\in\Br(\eta)$ over divisors in $X$.
+Let $X$ be a regular noetherian scheme and let $\eta$ be the scheme of generic points in $X$.
+The purity theorem reduces the problem of computing $\Br(X)$ from $\Br(\eta)$ to the problem of extending Brauer classes $\alpha\in\Br(\eta)$ over divisors in $X$.
 This is controlled by ramification theory.
+The following proposition is basically well-known, but we include a proof for the reader's convenience.

-\begin{proposition} Let $X$ be a regular noetherian scheme, $i\colon D\subseteq X$ a regular closed divisor with complement $U$, and $n$ an integer.
+\begin{proposition} Let $X$ be a regular noetherian scheme, $i\colon D\subseteq X$ a Cartier divisor that is regular with complement $U$, and $n$ an integer.
 There is an exact sequence

 If $n$ is prime to the residue characteristics of $X$, we have ${_n}\H^3_D(X, \Gm) \cong \H^1(D,{_n\QQ/\ZZ})$. \end{proposition}

 \begin{proof} By \cite[6.1]{grothendieck-brauer-3} or \cite[III.1.25]{milne} there is a long exact sequence